Stochastic Resetting Accelerates Reinforcement Learning Beyond Random Search: Materials and Methods

-Stochastic resetting is implemented identically across all environments.
-At each training step, before action selection, the agent is returned to the designated start state with a probability fixed throughout training, independent of the agent's chosen action and current state.
-No value-function update is performed on the reset transition itself: the Q-table (or neural network weights) persists across resets, so resetting modifies only the distribution of training trajectories while preserving all accumulated knowledge.
-In the MountainCar experiments, reward targets stored in the replay buffer are computed from the underlying (non-reset) transition to avoid introducing spurious value estimates.
+Stochastic resetting is implemented identically across all three environments.
+Before action selection at each training step, the agent is returned to the designated start state with probability $r$ fixed throughout training, independent of state and action.
+The reset transition produces no value-function update; the Q-table or network weights persist, so resetting modifies only the distribution of training trajectories.
+In MountainCar, replay-buffer value targets are computed from the underlying (non-reset) transition, avoiding spurious bootstraps across resets.
+Since resetting alters neither the reward structure nor the value-function definition, it leaves the tabular optimal policy unchanged.

-Because resetting does not alter the reward structure or the definition of the value function, it does not change the optimal policy.
-Instead, it modifies exploration dynamics by truncating trajectories and increasing the frequency with which the agent revisits states near the start.

-For the random-walker first-passage time baselines (Fig.~\ref{fig:gridworld_learning_dynamics}B), we simulate a uniformly random agent on the grid with stochastic resetting and record the first-passage time to the goal across $2{,}500$ independent trials per $(N,r)$ pair.
-Full first-passage sweep results for GridWorld and WindyCliff are provided in Figs.~\ref{fig:gridworld-fpt}-\ref{fig:windycliff-fpt}.
+The deterministic, or sharp, limit of this protocol returns the agent to the start every $T$ steps, with $T = \mathrm{round}(1/r)$ matching the mean reset rate of the stochastic protocol at probability $r$.
+Sharp resetting is closely related to episode-length truncation, a common practical heuristic in reinforcement learning~\cite{pardo18}.
+The two protocols are compared in Fig~\ref{fig:gridworld_reset_modes} and SI Fig~\ref{fig:gridworld_reset_modes_mechanism}; all other figures use the stochastic protocol.